scrapy/scrapy/docs/faq.rst

 ------------------------------------

 Yes, you can.
-As mentioned :ref:`above <faq-scrapy-bs-cmp>`, `BeautifulSoup`_ can be used for parsing HTML responses in Scrapy callbacks.
+As mentioned :ref:`above <faq-scrapy-bs-cmp>`, :doc:`BeautifulSoup <bs4:index>`
+can be used for parsing HTML responses in Scrapy callbacks.
 You just have to feed the response's body into a ``BeautifulSoup`` object and extract whatever data you need from it.